 That time was around 2007.
 I discovered people on this (then little-known) video website who would sit in front of their webcams and talk about Harry Potter.
 From there I found more people who used the website for a whole bunch of things.
 Some treated YouTube like a diary, or used it to stay in touch with each other, or posted about the things they bought at Topshop.
 I've been watching these people's lives for the past ten years.

 I could wax poetic about the early days of YouTube for as long as anyone would stay on this article — which would not be long, because YouTube as I knew it has totally transformed.
 In the space of ten years, it morphed from a place to mess around with iMovie to a fully-functioning, high-tech hub of creators.
 For many people, most of whom never knew it could be possible, YouTube is a career, a full-time job, the thing that puts food on their table and then some.
-Ahead, I spoke to four full-time creators who gave up their traditional 9-to-5s in favor of making videos full time.
+Ahead, I spoke to four full-time creators who gave up their traditional 9-to-5s in favour of making videos full time.
 From a former editor at Cosmopolitan to a stay-at-home mom who just wanted keep a record of her pregnancy, these YouTubers never knew their hobby could become career.
 Here's what, exactly, that means.

 Location: New York